 In preparing for the future, you may run into evidence of the past: artifacts, sites, structures, landscapes, or objects that remain from previous human activity.
 SWCA’s cultural resources management (CRM) team can step in and help you recognize, assess, research, preserve, or avoid cultural resources to meet various resource laws and regulations.
 We provide archaeology, ethnography, and historic preservation services to private and public clients nationwide.

-Our highly skilled cultural resource specialists assist with the often complicated processes necessary for compliance with cultural resource laws and regulations, including the Archaeological Resources Protection Act (ARPA), Native American Graves Protection and Repatriation Act (NAGPRA), American Indian Religious Freedom Act (AIRFA), and various state laws and regulations.
-We meet the requirements of the Secretary of the Interior’s Standards and Guidelines and hold numerous federal and state permits that let us work throughout the country.
-We have specialized training in all aspects of CRM, including archaeology, historic preservation, cultural resources compliance monitoring, and tribal consultation/ethnography — all of which are largely driven by the National Historic Preservation Act (NHPA).
+Our cultural resources specialists are well versed in cultural resources laws and regulations, including the Archaeological Resources Protection Act (ARPA), Native American Graves Protection and Repatriation Act (NAGPRA), American Indian Religious Freedom Act (AIRFA), and various state laws and regulations.
+We meet the requirements of the Secretary of the Interior’s Standards and Guidelines and hold numerous federal and state permits that allow us to provide cultural resources services throughout the country.
+We have specialized training in all aspects of CRM, including archaeology, historic preservation, architectural history, cultural resources compliance monitoring, and tribal consultation/ethnography — all of which are largely driven by the National Historic Preservation Act (NHPA).

-With local experience and strong relationships with agency archaeologists and SHPOs, we understand the specifics of how the regulatory process works in a particular geographic area and can provide you with effective support and tailored guidance to help meet your project objectives.
+With local experience and strong relationships with agency archaeologists and State Historic Preservation Offices (SHPOs), we understand the specifics of how the regulatory process works in a particular geographic area and can provide you with effective support and tailored guidance to help meet your project objectives.